nsuurmey/A-Channel-Runs-Through-It/README.md

 # A-Channels-Runs-Through-It

-This workflow takes two seismic horizons and generates a labeled seismic volume to be used for deep learning techniques.
+Summary: This workflow takes two horizons and generates a labeled seismic volume to be used for deep learning techniques.

-It was created by Graham Brew, Nam Pham, and Nathan Suurmeyer at the 2018 Subsurface Hackathon hosted by Agile Scientific.
+It was created by Graham Brew, Nam Pham, and Nathan Suurmeyer at the 2018 Subsurface Hackathon in Salt Lake City hosted by Agile Scientific.

-The solution takes in two surfaces (i.e. top_channel, base_channel) and the extent of the original seismic volume and outputs an array in the same shape of the seismic survey with 1's between the two surfaces and 0's everywhere else.
+The workflow needs two surfaces (i.e. top_channel, base_channel) and the extent of the original seismic volume.
+It outputs an array in the same dimensions as of the interpreted seismic survey with 1's between the two surfaces and 0's everywhere else.

-We hope that this workflow can be used to help progress deep learning seismic solutions by making real world interpretations available for training.
+We hope that this workflow can be used to help progress deep learning seismic solutions by converting real interpretations into training datasets.

 Next Steps: More export formats for different deep learning formats, multiple horizons.